mribica/mribica.github.com/_posts/2012-11-24-blogging-for-hackers-with-jekyll-and-github.markdown

 {% endhighlight %}

 will generate your blog and start Webrick server.
-Now you can check your blog at `localhost:3000` and if everything is ok push it to your `USERNAME.github.com` repository and your blog is deployed.
+Now you can check your blog at `localhost:3000`.
+If everything is ok push it to your `USERNAME.github.com` repository and your blog is deployed.